-Today, we take a look at the public Indian companies with monopoly in their industry.
+Today, we take a look at the Best Monopoly Stocks in India that have Conquered the Industry.
 There are market leaders in their industry with zero or very less competition.
 Let’s get started.

-Following are the list of monopolies in the Indian markets i.e. the companies that enjoy the status of being a monopoly: (Company – Market Share)
+Following is the list of monopolies in the Indian markets i.e. the companies that enjoy the status of being a monopoly: (Company – Market Share)

 However, countries like the UK have bought in private players by allowing them to bid for rail lines.
 Earlier this year India too announced that it will be opening the sector for players.

 Best Monopoly Stocks in India #2 – HAL – 100%

 Hindustan Aeronautics India Limited represents the Indian aviation industry and plays a very important role in the Indian defense sector.
 The company a set up in 1940 by Walchand Hirachand and the Government of Mysore, with the aim of manufacturing aircraft in India.

 Today the company is state-owned and is associated with designing, fabricating, and assembling aircraft, jet engines, helicopters, and their spare parts.

 Best Monopoly Stocks in India #3 – Nestle – Cerelac – 96.5%

 Cerelac is the brand of instant cereal made by Nestle for infants 6 months and older as a supplement for breast milk.
 Nestle is one of the worlds leading nutrition, health, and wellness company which was set up in 1866 in Switzerland.